How To Play Guitar In Time - Rhythm And Timing

 By Simon Candy

-Why You Struggle To Play Your Guitar In Time And What Will Happen If You Do Nothing About It
+Why You Struggle To Play Your Guitar In Time

 You can think of timing as the glue that holds everything that you play on your guitar together.
 It will make or break your playing and many people struggle with it, sometimes not even aware that it is a problem.

-The reason why playing your guitar in time can be a struggle, is because far too often your focus tends to be on what notes to play, and not WHEN to play these notes.
+The reason why playing your guitar in time can be a struggle is because far too often your focus tends to be on what notes to play, and not WHEN to play these notes.

 The Rewards Of Having Great Rhythm And Timing